wazuh/wazuh-documentation/source/user-manual/capabilities/command-monitoring/command-configuration.rst

     <group>process_monitor,</group>
   </rule>

-In this example, unless there is a match for ``clamd.exe`` found in the `tasklist` command's output,  `rule id 100010` will trip a level 6 alert.

-Following this example, new rules similar to rules `id 100010` and `id 100011` above may be added to watch for other processes as well.
+In this example, unless there is a match for `clamd.exe` found in the `tasklist` command's output,  `rule id 100010` will trip a level 6 alert.
+Likewise, new rules similar to rules `id 100010` and `id 100011` above can be added to watch for other processes as well.

-In the case of monitoring Linux processes, this example could be adapted by changing the ``<command>`` option from ``tasklist`` to a Linux command that lists processes, like ``ps -auxw``.
+In the case of monitoring Linux processes, this example can be adapted by changing the ``<command>`` option from ``tasklist`` to a Linux command that lists processes, like ``ps -auxw``.

 Load average monitoring
 -----------------------